kehers/kehers.github.com/_posts/2014-05-17-back-on-android.markdown

 receiving as well.

 I don't like that I can't easily "install" an app on my iPhone directly from the iTunes website.
-I would have imagined a login in, download button on an app page and a push of the app to my device.
+I would have imagined a login, download button on an app page and a push of the app to my device.
 I shouldn't have to install iTunes for this.
 Same with transferring music or videos.
 I literally messed up and overwrote the stuffs on my phone the second time I